AR2202/2-photon/Documentation.md

 * Run bckg-sub_makeROI_wholedir_with_exclude.ijm for single ROI per file
 * Run bckg-sub_multiROI_wholedir_with_exclud.ijm for multiple ROIs per file

+#### Analysing functional connectivity calcium imaging experiments

+1. Run the Fiji scripts for image stabilization, background subtraction and ROI selection (see above )
-3. Run the MATLAB script frequencyplot.m in the LED-pulselength folder
+2. Run the MATLAB script frequencyplot.m in the LED-pulselength folder

 Navigate to the folder that contains your imaging folder.
 The script expects the directory structure to be either of the following: